elenaparaschiv/Cracking-SQL-Code-Interview/README.md

 The concepts are listed in this documentation and we are referencing the topics covered to the interview question ID for further practice.

 ## Structure
-The repo is divided according to the difficulty of the problem:

-Hard
-Medium
-Easy

 At each level {company_name}_{interview_question}_{id} is referenced The source files are in the csv folder and the solution is in solution.sql